yurigurlie207/household-task-manager-rails/README.md

 Great - looks like the subtask user assignments work!
 This just need to be worked into the subtask routes as well.

 11/23/20
+Updated the subtask and task show pages to display info.
+Will add full versions later.
+Next:
+1. I want to add the views from the User profile page so they can see all the subtasks/tasks they are assigned to.
+2. Build in the edit and update functions for user/task/subtasks.